 Varun Mittal is a business manager with a green building solutions firm in India.
 He holds an MBA from Department of Management Studies, Indian Institute of Technology Roorkee and Bachelor of Engineering from Panjab University.
 In his free time, Varun enjoys traveling — either by bike or car and he takes part in professional public speaking sessions at Chandigarh Toastmasters Club in his hometown in Punjab, India.

-Tigo, pioneer of the smart modular Flex MLPE platform, announced the...
+Tigo, pioneer of the Smart Modular Flex MLPE platform, today Tigo,...
 Read More